vincentclaes/datajob/README.md

 # Datajob

-Build and deploy a serverless data pipeline with no effort.
+Build and deploy a serverless data pipeline with no effort on AWS.

 # Installation